terryology/candlegraph/content/methodology.md

 {{< /data-vault >}}

 ---

-*The Candlegraph Engine is a technically sophisticated system powered by R, pulling live data via JSON to ensure the performance map is always reflective of the most recent burn logs.*
+*The Candlegraph Engine is a technically sophisticated system powered by R, pulling live data from Google Sheets to ensure the performance map always reflects the most recent burn logs and calculations.*